-Kindergarten students are dismissed at 3:20.
+Kindergarten students are dismissed at 3:20 p.m.
 Kindergarten students are not allowed to ride the school buses to and from home.
-Students in grades 1-8 are dismissed at 3:30 PM.
-Students follow a designated procedure to board the school buses between 3:30-3:45 PM.
-High School students are dismissed at 3:00 PM.
+Students in grades 1-8 are dismissed at 3:30 p.m.
+Students follow a designated procedure to board the school buses between 3:30-3:45 p.m.
+Students in grades 9-12 are dismissed at 3:00 p.m.